 - Due to so many mills, Ahmedabad is also called the “City of Mills”.

 Ahmedabad Culture & Tradition

-The city of Ahmedabad enjoys a thriving cultural tradition, being the centre of Gujarati cultural activities and diverse traditions of different ethnic and religious communities.
+The city of Ahmedabad enjoys a thriving cultural tradition, being the centre of Gujarati cultural activities and the diverse traditions of different ethnic and religious communities.
 Popular celebrations and observances include Uttarayan – an annual kite-flying day on 14 January.

 The nine nights of Navratri are celebrated with people performing Garba – the folk dance of Gujarat – at venues across the city.
-The festival of lights – Deepavali is celebrated with the lighting of lamps in every house, the decorating the floors with the rangoli and the bursting of firecrackers.
-Other festivals such as Holi, Eid ul-Fitr and Christmas are celebrated with enthusiasm.
+The festival of lights – Deepavali is celebrated with the lighting of lamps in every house, the decorating the floors with the rangoli, and the bursting of firecrackers.
+Other festivals such as Holi, Eid ul-Fitr, and Christmas are celebrated with enthusiasm.

 The annual Rath Yatra procession on the Ashadh-sud-bij date of the Hindu calendar and the procession of Tajia during the Muslim holy month of Muharram are integral parts of the city’s culture.
 The people of Ahmedabad enjoy rich culinary traditions.
-The most popular form of the meal – a typical Gujarati thali (meal) – consists of roti, dal, rice and Shaak (cooked vegetables, sometimes with curry), with accompaniments of pickles and roasted papads.
+The most popular form of the meal – a typical Gujarati thali (meal) – consists of roti, dal, rice, and Shaak (cooked vegetables, sometimes with curry), with accompaniments of pickles and roasted papads.